-Aluminum is a lightweight metal which is much lighter than iron and steel and also possesses good mechanical strength.
-Aluminum is used in most of the kayaking paddles as it’s inexpensive as compared to fiberglass, so makes the paddle economical and affordable to people.
+Aluminum is a lightweight metal that is much lighter than iron and steel and also possesses good mechanical strength.
+Aluminum is used in most kayaking paddles as it’s inexpensive as compared to fiberglass, so makes the paddle economical and affordable to people.

-Construction factor is taken into account if the paddle is being used for professional purposes, but for casual recreational purposes both of the material work just fine.
+The construction factor is taken into account if the paddle is being used for professional purposes, but for casual recreational purposes, both of the materials work just fine.

-Blades with narrower size don’t provide enough speed thus are only good for recreational purposes.
-Narrower paddles also prevent efficient feathering during wind.
+Blades with narrower sizes don’t provide enough speed thus are only good for recreational purposes.
+Narrower paddles also prevent efficient feathering during the wind.

 Contrary to narrow-sized blades, wider blades provide good speed to kayak and also provide efficient feathering during the wind.

-Blade angle is extremely important during the windy situation.
+Blade angle is extremely important during a windy situation.
 Almost all the paddles mentioned above have the ability to feather, but some are more efficient because of their blade design than others.

 Wider size blade provides a good angle for feathering as compared to those with narrower blades.
 This factor must be considered if kayaking is to be done in windy conditions.

-Dripping guards are added to enhance the costumer’s comfort.
+Dripping guards are added to enhance the customer’s comfort.
 These guards prevent the water from running down on the paddle which can wet you and your kayak otherwise.

-Different type of paddles have different types of guards, some have normal dripping guards while others have heavy duty rings.
+Different types of paddles have different types of guards, some have normal dripping guards while others have heavy-duty rings.

 If you don’t want to get wet during kayaking then you should keep this factor in mind.

 Taking your kayak for a long run, you better have a paddle with good gripping positions.
-Some paddles come with plain shaft with no gripping positions, which are good for casual short time recreational trips but for long run you need a paddle with proper gripping positions.
+Some paddles come with plain shaft with no gripping positions, which are good for casual short-time recreational trips but for the long run, you need a paddle with proper gripping positions.

-To help you with different positions these paddles have.
-Some have ovalized space to provide steady and comfortable grip and others have foam grip attached making it comfortable, steady and firm.
-Do consider this factor if you’re taking kayak paddle for a long run.
+To help you with the different positions these paddles have.
+Some have ovalized space to provide a steady and comfortable grip and others have foam grip attached making it comfortable, steady, and firm.
+Do consider this factor if you’re taking a kayak paddle for a long run.